minhIMT97/Support-Vector-Machine-from-scratch/README.md

 # Support-Vector-Machine-from-scratch
-A simple implementation for SVM
+A simple implementation for SVM from scratch.